 Cream butter and sugar together, add eggs, one at a time, and beat well, now add milk, fruit, brandy or fruit juice, and flour sifted with Ryzon (baking powder), salt, and nutmeg.

 Pour into a well-greased and papered cake tin and bake in a moderate (375°F) oven for two hours.
-Turn out, cool, and cover with boiled frosting made using the recipe below.
+Turn out, cool, and cover with boiled vanilla frosting made using the recipe below.

 1 level cupful (1/2 pound) sugar